A sparkling gemstone – Sunstone

 Under microscopic observation, it shows elongated, tabular mineral inclusions with iridescent interference colors, which makes it easy to distinguish from glass imitations containing copper flakes

-Other feldspar families:
+Other feldspar groups:

 A gems with unique optical effects – Labradorite